UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_01intro.md

 _encapsulated_ inside the package `my_pkg`.
 All that remains are the actual steps of the analysis.

 If we were to make changes to the way some operations are implemented, we would simply make changes to the package, leaving the scripts unmodified.
-This reduces the risk of messing of introducing errors in your analysis, when all what you want to do is modyfying some opearation of data.
+This reduces the risk of introducing errors in your analysis, when all you want to do is modify some operation of data.
 The changes are then made available to all the programs that use the package: no more copying and pasting code around.

 :::callout
 Taking a step back, the idea of separating different components is pervasive in software